Baseline-JS/baseline-webpage/README.md

 ## Deploying

-1. `npm run deploy:dev`
+1. `npm run deploy:staging`
 2. The output from the deploy will show `WebsiteUrl` that the site was deployed to.
-If you need to find it again you can run `npm run info:dev`
+If you need to find it again you can run `npm run info:staging`

 ## Deploy a Change

-1. `npm run deploy:dev`
+1. `npm run deploy:staging`
 2. Allow some time for the Cloudfront cache invalidation to finish to see changes in browser

 ## Adding a Domain